 *Generic Name – Brand Names

-Methadone reduces or eliminates the drug cravings and harsh withdrawal symptoms that are often triggers for a patient’s relapse, without creating the sense of euphoria associated with the abuse of opiates.
+Methadone maintenance treatment reduces or eliminates the drug cravings and harsh withdrawal symptoms that are often triggers for a patient’s relapse, without creating the sense of euphoria associated with the abuse of opiates.
 Methadone’s effects last between 24 and 36 hours, and therefore most patients benefit from a single daily dose.

 Methadone success rates are much higher for those who participate in a longer term methadone maintenance program, rather than short term detoxes.
 The changes in brain chemistry take longer than a 21 or 180 day detox program to correct, and relapse after detox is common.

 Please visit our Frequently Asked Questions page to learn more about Methadone and if it is right for you.